KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

 delivery mechanism.

-**NOTE**: For additional considerations regarding the [`TwThemes`] object, please refer to the discussions on [App State] and [tw-themes Reactivity].
+**NOTE**: For additional considerations regarding the [`TwThemes`] object, please refer to the discussions on [App State] and [TwThemes Reactivity].

 **API:**